mrmacright/Metal-HUD-Mobile-Config/README.md

 ### Switch to Xcode Beta (sometimes required for new devices)

 If your device doesn’t appear or isn’t connecting, it may be due to the device requiring a newer version of Xcode and Command Line Tools.

-For example the M5 iPad Pro
+Install the latest XCODE beta and Command Line tools here: https://developer.apple.com/download/

 Try switching to the latest Xcode Beta and its Command Line Tools:
 ```